Guide to adoptions in California

 Step-by-step instructions

-You can get more information about other types of adoptions in How to Adopt a Child in California (form ADOPT-050-INFO).
+You can get more information about other types of adoptions in How to Adopt a Child in California (form ADOPT-050-INFO) or by visiting the California Department of Social Services website.

 success alert banner: